 The student is introduced to and practices maneuvers required for the commercial pilot flight test.
-The student also receives instruction and practice in a complex aircraft.
+Includes instruction and practice in a complex aircraft.
 Prerequisite: Avia 221.
 See Aviation Fees.

 Avia 231 Commercial Flight II

 The student continues working toward proficiency in maneuvers required for the commercial pilot as well as proficient operation of a complex aircraft.
 Prerequisite: Avia 151, 230.
 See Aviation Fees.